GeoscienceAustralia/ptha/misc/nearshore_testing_2020/README.md

 Testing various alternative tsunami modelling approaches at Australian tidal gauges, using published source-inversions to represent the historic tsunami sources.
 --------------------------------------------------------------------------------------------------------

 This folder contains code and links to data required for a study comparing models and observations of nearshore tsunamis in Australia.
-The working title of the paper is *Davies, G. et al. (2020) Global dissipation models for simulating tsunamis at far-field coasts up to 60 hours post-earthquake: Multi-site tests in Australia.*
+The work was published in this paper: [Davies, G. et al. (2020) Global dissipation models for simulating tsunamis at far-field coasts up to 60 hours post-earthquake: Multi-site tests in Australia.](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full).

 The sub-folders contain code, and instructions to download zipped-versions of the folders with datasets (model input / model output / test data).
 The latter are too large to version control.
 The folders are: